 Steroid Cream Was My Little Magical Tube

-But it didn’t.
-And I forgot my tube at the hospital when I was giving birth, so the rash flared up and I looked like I had poison ivy all around my eyes, nose and mouth.
-I was embarrassed, itching, burning and couldn’t wait to get home and get my magic cream.
-Once home, the rash calmed down but wouldn’t go away this time like it had before.
+But it didn't.
+And I forgot my tube at the hospital when I was giving birth, so the rash flared up, and I looked like I had poison ivy all around my eyes, nose, and mouth.
+I was embarrassed, itching, and burning, and I couldn't wait to get home and get my magic cream.
+Once home, the rash calmed down but wouldn't go away this time as it had before.

 My dad had discovered he was gluten intolerant a year before this (with the advice from his eye doctor, of all people) and ate a gluten-free diet which kept his eczema away.
 So, I set my mind to going gluten-free just a few weeks after my third baby was born.
 I knew it wouldn't be easy, but I wanted to end my battle with eczema once and for all.

 So I went gluten-free, but it didn't occur to me to stop using the cream.
 Lack of sleep, I guess, so I continued using it until I realized I was still using it, and my eczema hadn't cleared up.
 I stopped using the cream to see just how bad my eczema actually was, and my face EXPLODED in the worst rash I have ever seen on a person.
 At one point, one of my eyes was almost swollen shut, and I didn't want to leave the house because it looked so bad.
 I literally looked like I'd been burned or got injured in a chemical explosion (okay, maybe that is a bit of an exaggeration, but that's certainly how I felt).